EnhancedNetwork/TOHE-Docs/changelogs/Beta.md

 <details>
 <summary><b><font color=#d395b4>v2.2.0 Beta 2</font></b></summary>

-Translations for other languages may be outdated or inaccurate This is a beta build; there may be some unstable features; please feel free to provide feedback!
+Translations for other languages may be outdated or inaccurate<br>
+This is a beta build; there may be some unstable features; please feel free to provide feedback!
 InnerSloth has rolled out a server-side anti-cheating update that randomly kicks modded players on official servers.
 We have asked InnerSloth and expect a Slothly fix from them.
-If you don't want to be bothered, you can play on modded regions like Niko's or Official Modded.
+If you don't want to be bothered, you can play on modded regions like Niko's or Official Modded. <br>

-## Major Changes
+<b>Major Changes</b><br>
-- Coven Roles are now back! @MargaretTheFool
+- Coven Roles are now back! @MargaretTheFool <br>
-  - You can find a detailed document by [clicking here](https://docs.google.com/document/d/1KaBjn6qk5NqUC7Ax7uQxXY1C9wsswWH__rBdzrZCd1I/edit?usp=sharing) until the [Website](https://tohe.weareten.ca/) is updated (PSA, it is updated as of Release 2.2.0)!
+  - You can find a detailed document by [clicking here](https://docs.google.com/document/d/1KaBjn6qk5NqUC7Ax7uQxXY1C9wsswWH__rBdzrZCd1I/edit?usp=sharing) until the [Website](https://tohe.weareten.ca/) is updated (PSA, it is updated as of Release 2.2.0)!<br>
-- New Tag System @MargaretTheFool and @NotPyro404
+- New Tag System @MargaretTheFool and @NotPyro404 <br>
-  - You can now create a friendcode.txt file from Tag_Template.txt in TOHE-Data/Tags to assign tags and permissions to a player
+  - You can now create a friendcode.txt file from Tag_Template.txt in TOHE-Data/Tags to assign tags and permissions to a player<br>
-- New chat spam system (enable in Mod Settings -> Guess Mode) @NikoCat233
+- New chat spam system (enable in Mod Settings -> Guess Mode) @NikoCat233<br>
-  - It is much faster and more stable than previous spam
+  - It is much faster and more stable than previous spam<br>
-- Add option NonCrewRandomCommonTasks @NikoCat233
+- Add option NonCrewRandomCommonTasks @NikoCat233 <br>
   - Non-crew players can have random different common tasks apart from the crew
-  - Managed by options in mod settings
+  - Managed by options in mod settings<br>
-- /r role and /bt role now support multiple languages (enabled by mod settings/cross-language option) @NikoCat233
+- /r role and /bt role now support multiple languages (enabled by mod settings/cross-language option) @NikoCat233 <br>
-- RemoveIncompatibleAddOns @MargaretTheFool & @Impostor4291 & @NikoCat233 & @Tommy-XL
+- RemoveIncompatibleAddOns @MargaretTheFool & @Impostor4291 & @NikoCat233 & @Tommy-XL <br>
-  - When add-ons or roles are changed mid-game, the game will check whether existing add-ons are compatible with the new ones and remove the incompatible ones
+  - When add-ons or roles are changed mid-game, the game will check whether existing add-ons are compatible with the new ones and remove the incompatible ones<br>
-  - Managed by options in add-on tabs
+  - Managed by options in add-on tabs<br>
-- Bring back the Old Option Shower (experimental) @NikoCat233
+- Bring back the Old Option Shower (experimental) @NikoCat233<br>

-## Bug Fixes
+<b>Bug Fixes</b><br>
-- Fixed an issue where a modded client Lawyer/Executioner may have tasks @NikoCat233
+- Fixed an issue where a modded client Lawyer/Executioner may have tasks @NikoCat233<br>
-- Fixed a bug where the Mechanic was unable to open all doors on The Fungle @NikoCat233
+- Fixed a bug where the Mechanic was unable to open all doors on The Fungle @NikoCat233<br>
-- Fixed a bug where Godfather would work on dead players @MargaretTheFool
+- Fixed a bug where Godfather would work on dead players @MargaretTheFool <br>
-- Fixed a bug where Torch would be assigned an incorrect Vision Multiplier @impostor4291
+- Fixed a bug where Torch would be assigned an incorrect Vision Multiplier @impostor4291<br>
-- Fixed a bug where players were able to kill immediately after a meeting @Tommy-XL
+- Fixed a bug where players were able to kill immediately after a meeting @Tommy-XL<br>
-- Fixed Overseer interactions with Trickstar and Illusionist @impostor4291
+- Fixed Overseer interactions with Trickstar and Illusionist @impostor4291<br>
-- Fix a bug where the Moon Dancer would cause null reference errors @NikoCat233
+- Fix a bug where the Moon Dancer would cause null reference errors @NikoCat233<br>
-- Adjusted roles such as Jester, Jackal, and Sidekick to prevent them from getting ghost roles @Tommy-XL
+- Adjusted roles such as Jester, Jackal, and Sidekick to prevent them from getting ghost roles @Tommy-XL<br>
-- Fixed a bug where modded clients would play shield animations despite "Disable Shield Animations" being off @Tommy-XL
+- Fixed a bug where modded clients would play shield animations despite "Disable Shield Animations" being off @Tommy-XL<br>
-- Fixed a bug where Madmate Psychic would not see all Neutrals in red names @Bri1101
+- Fixed a bug where Madmate Psychic would not see all Neutrals in red names @Bri1101<br>
-- Fixed a bug where the unshapeshifter would see the host shapeshifting into itself during meetings @NikoCat233
+- Fixed a bug where the unshapeshifter would see the host shapeshifting into itself during meetings @NikoCat233<br>
-- Fixed a bug where the guesser was unable to guess roles instead of being unable to guess players based on their faction @impostor4291
+- Fixed a bug where the guesser was unable to guess roles instead of being unable to guess players based on their faction @impostor4291<br>
-- Fixed a bug where the Security Camera ran despite the player being exiled @Tommy-XL
+- Fixed a bug where the Security Camera ran despite the player being exiled @Tommy-XL<br>
-- Fixed the "Free for All" mode, which was not working @Tommy-XL
+- Fixed the "Free for All" mode, which was not working @Tommy-XL<br>
-- Fixed Mad/Recruit/Enchanted Amnesiac being able to report bodies after killing @Bri1101
+- Fixed Mad/Recruit/Enchanted Amnesiac being able to report bodies after killing @Bri1101<br>
-- Fixed Jackal and Police Chief being able to recruit Neutral Apocalypse @Reborn5537
+- Fixed Jackal and Police Chief being able to recruit Neutral Apocalypse @Reborn5537<br>

-## Improvements
+<b>Improvements</b><br>
-- New Option For Low Load: Delay Update Names @Tommy-XL
+- New Option For Low Load: Delay Update Names @Tommy-XL<br>
   - Previously, names for vanilla clients would update every second.
-This seemed unnecessary, so we added this option to only update names for vanilla when necessary
+This seemed unnecessary, so we added this option to only update names for vanilla when necessary<br>
-  - If you encounter any issues with name updates, turn off this option and send us a report or open an Issue!
+  - If you encounter any issues with name updates, turn off this option and send us a report or open an Issue!<br>
-- New option: Change first kill cool down @Tommy-XL
+- New option: Change first kill cool down @Tommy-XL<br>
-  - This means now you can decide whether to reset a killer's KCD to normal or set a shared KCD on game start
+  - This means now you can decide whether to reset a killer's KCD to normal or set a shared KCD on game start<br>
-- Added new win Condition for Quizmaster @Bri1101
+- Added new win Condition for Quizmaster @Bri1101<br>
-- Added more role fallbacks for Lawyer and Executioner when their target would die @Bri1101
+- Added more role fallbacks for Lawyer and Executioner when their target would die @Bri1101<br>
-- Added new Chief of Police (COP) Settings @Reborn5537
+- Added new Chief of Police (COP) Settings @Reborn5537<br>
-- New Option: Eraser can guess an Erased player
+- New Option: Eraser can guess an Erased player<br>
-- New Jackal Recruit Options @laikrai
+- New Jackal Recruit Options @laikrai<br>
-- Update some strings for consistency and error fixes @NikoCat233 & @PEPPERcula
+- Update some strings for consistency and error fixes @NikoCat233 & @PEPPERcula <br>
-- Add Some Crew Roles For Copycat @Tommy-XL
+- Add Some Crew Roles For Copycat @Tommy-XL<br>
-- Improve Godfather's add-on assignment @impostor4291
+- Improve Godfather's add-on assignment @impostor4291<br>
-- Disperser, Escapist, Soul Catcher, Miner, Quick Shooter use unshapeshifter @impostor4291 & @Bri1101
+- Disperser, Escapist, Soul Catcher, Miner, Quick Shooter use unshapeshifter @impostor4291 & @Bri1101<br>

-## Silent Tweaks:
+<b>Silent Tweaks:</b><br>
-- Send failed error on failed murder attempts @NikoCat233
+- Send failed error on failed murder attempts @NikoCat233<br>
-- Improve code performance @Tommy-XL
+- Improve code performance @Tommy-XL<br>
-- Improve AntiBlackout @Tommy-XL
+- Improve AntiBlackout @Tommy-XL<br>
-- Repo is now set to use utf-8 crlf as encoding. @NikoCat233
+- Repo is now set to use utf-8 crlf as encoding. @NikoCat233<br>

 We are very sorry if we missed any contributions.
-Writing such a significant change log is challenging, but everyone's effort is appreciated!
+Writing such a significant change log is challenging, but everyone's effort is appreciated!<br>

-### Update on Mod Progress & How You Can Help
+<b>Update on Mod Progress & How You Can Help</b><br>

 Our mod updates are moving slower than we'd like because our small team has limited time to work on coding.
-Our top priority is keeping the mod stable and fixing any bugs so everyone can enjoy it without issues.
+Our top priority is keeping the mod stable and fixing any bugs so everyone can enjoy it without issues.<br>

 Volunteers from our community added new roles, features, and improvements, and we thank everyone who contributed!
-Please remember that these updates often take longer because they rely on volunteers' free time.
+Please remember that these updates often take longer because they rely on volunteers' free time.<br>

 Want to help speed things up?
 We'd love to welcome new contributors!
 Whether you're comfortable polishing existing code, designing characters, or suggesting creative ideas, your help can make a big difference.
-No matter your skill level, there's room for you to join in and shape the mod's future.
+No matter your skill level, there's room for you to join in and shape the mod's future.<br>

 We're grateful for your patience and support.
-Let's keep making this mod even better—together!
+Let's keep making this mod even better—together!<br>
 </details>
 <details>
 <summary><b><font color=#d395b4>v2.2.0 Beta 1</font></b></summary>